ani171/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/73c5ea9b-62ea-4038-aa77-176a99e55680" /> <br/>

-- The above is a CMOS inverter.
-It is the most basic logic gate in digital electronics.
-It performs the NOT operation <br/>
+- The circuit shown above is a CMOS inverter, which serves as the fundamental building block of digital integrated circuits.
+It implements the logical NOT operation and forms the basis for more complex combinational and sequential logic systems. <br/>
-- Similarly, modifying the PDN and PUN networks involves various logic circuits that can be made <br/>
+- By appropriately configuring the Pull-Up Network (PUN) and Pull-Down Network (PDN), a wide range of logic gates such as NAND, NOR, and complex logic functions can be realized.
+These complementary networks define the Boolean functionality of the circuit. <br/>
-- On feeding various input values to the logic circuit, we obtain its IV characteristics graph as shown below <br/>
+- By applying different input voltage levels and sweeping the input across its operating range, the corresponding output response can be measured to obtain the voltage transfer characteristics (VTC) or I–V characteristics of the logic gate, as illustrated below. <br/>

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/f0c3abb4-1ba3-4fac-8768-3c4e76df4ebb" /> <br/>

-- By simulating and merging the PMOS and NMOS responses, the corresponding SPICE waveform is obtained <br/>
+- The combined switching behavior of the PMOS and NMOS devices is captured through SPICE simulation, resulting in the corresponding composite waveform <br/>

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/0d2227d6-7832-4d98-a2f9-ec890b895fca" /> <br/>

-- The propagation delay extracted from this waveform can be used to optimize the Wn/Wp ratio, enabling further tuning of the delay model <br/>
+- The propagation delay extracted from the simulated waveform is used to optimize the NMOS-to-PMOS width ratio (Wn/Wp), allowing accurate delay balancing and refinement of the timing model.
+Proper sizing ensures symmetric rise and fall delays and improves overall switching performance. <br/>

-- Suppose we perform Clock Tree Synthesis (CTS) on the circuit shown below, inserting buffers to drive different capacitive loads at the output <br/>
+- During Clock Tree Synthesis (CTS), buffers are strategically inserted to distribute the clock signal while driving varying capacitive loads at different nodes.
+This buffering minimizes clock skew, controls insertion delay, and maintains signal integrity across the clock network. <br/>

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/b289b3a4-f12c-45ea-a5e6-e85a157d9704" /> <br/>

 - From these spice simulations, we obtain a delay table that includes the input slew and output load <br/>

 <img width="2141" height="518" alt="image" src="https://github.com/user-attachments/assets/fdcd03b7-3d62-43ea-94e5-b42515b9f25e" /> <br/>

 - Select the row corresponding to the input slew and the column corresponding to the output load; their intersection gives the cell delay value <br/>